In This Article

-Krill oil is obtained from a type of crustaceans.
+Krill oil naturally obtained from a type of crustaceans.
 Krill is also Norwegian word for “whale food”.
 Oil from krill is extracted and placed into capsules and mostly used as a form of medicine.

-Benefits of Krill Oil and Fish Oil
+Health Benefits of Taking Fish Oil Vs Krill Oil

-- Regulates high blood pressure
+- Help in lowering high blood pressure

-- Reduces* risk of getting cancer
+- Minimise risk of cancer.

 On the other hand, fish oil is more familiar to general public and has been subjected to numerous studies which explored its health benefits.
 And they are:

-- Prevents eye disease age-related muscular degeneration (AMD)
+- Prevents eye disease age-related muscular degeneration (AMD).

 - Improves mental function in children with attention deficit-hyperactivity disorder (ADHD)

-- Decreases* weight loss* in cancer patients
+- Prevents weight loss in cancer patients

-Is Krill Oil/Fish Oil Safe for Everyone?
+Are Fish Oil or Krill Oil Supplements Safe for Everyone?

 Side effects of consuming too much fish oil are indicated by:

-Krill Oil and Fish Oil Dosage
+Recommended Dosage of Taking Krill Oil and Fish Oil for Your Health?

-Krill oil’s dosing depends on factors like age and health.
-It is still not fully examined what dose is enough for certain person or condition and before you purchase krill oil you should consult your doctor and ask for a professional advice.
+Before you purchase krill oil you should consult your doctor and ask for a professional advice.

-- Rheumatoid arthritis – 3.8 grams per day
+- Rheumatoid arthritis – 3.5 grams per day

 Due to fast absorption, smaller dosage of omega 3 fatty acids in krill oil is as effective as high concentration in fish oil.